-Change is a fluid process that happens with periodic successes and challenges, sometimes we are able to see our changes right away and sometimes there's a lot of work that happens before a noticeable difference occurs.
+Change is a fluid process that happens with periodic successes and challenges.
+Sometimes we are able to see our changes right away and sometimes there's a lot of work that happens before a noticeable difference occurs.
+It can be frustrating because it comes in fits and starts.
 We can relapse or slip back into any unhealthy behavior or defense mechanism.
 We can see symptoms reappear that we haven't experienced for months or years.
 And we can recover from all types of things: self-doubt, poor self-esteem, neglect, abandonment, abuse, regret, trauma, substance use, compulsive eating, gambling addiction, sex addiction

 ...Change never feels fast enough and it can seem inconsistent but we have to trust the process.
 Its important to remember that we are often healing layers of experience which will demand dedication, patience and a willingness to have compassion for ourselves and others.
 Sometimes wounds don't heal as quickly as we desire and require changes in treatment plans to reach maximum health.